flowtoolz/flowtoolz.github.io/_drafts/2018-11-??-zen-in-the-art-of-software-architecture-2.md

 Code is never the problem, it's those annoying people who want us to change the code all the time, right?

 Functional and technical requirements are in flux.
-For a code base to survive, it must adapt to an ever changing world.
-In the evolution of organisms and code, flexibility is resilience, and rigidity is death.
-It's called software not hardware afterall.
+For a code base to survive, it must adapt to an ever changing world. **In the evolution of organisms and code, flexibility is resilience and rigidity is death.** Afterall, we call it software not hardware.

 However, reality doesn't change in arbitrary glitches.
 At least, I'd like to believe mine doesn't.
-Instead, it's bound by structure, its entities and rules.
+Instead, it's bound by an innate structure, its entities and rules.
 Some changes happen easily, while others require lots of energy or are simply impossible.

 <!-- todo: consider: when people decide to kill off and rebuilt parts of a software product.
 The "reality" changes abruptly -->